 You should totally stop reading this and buy some RIGHT NOW!
 And then come back for the recipe.

-Making Soda Bread in Cast Iron
+?
+Bake in Cast Iron

 One rule of thumb I always follow when baking soda bread is baking it in a cast iron dutch oven.

 Cast iron does really well at evenly distributing and dosing out heat.
 I find this helps make your loaf more evenly shaped.

 Why I like using a Dutch oven instead of a skillet is because of the lid.
 I put the lid on and that traps in the moisture.
 No this won't make your bread soggy, it will still have a nice crispy exterior.